 The coronavirus (COVID-19) has spread across the vast majority of neighbourhoods in England and Wales.
-Our interactive map allows you to see the number of deaths registered in the period March 2020 to March 2021, where COVID-19 was the underlying (main) cause on the death certificate.
-April data will be added to the map on 22 May 2021.
+Our interactive map allows you to see the number of deaths registered in the period March 2020 to April 2021, where COVID-19 was the underlying (main) cause on the death certificate.

 For the most up-to-date information on deaths at a national and regional level, read our weekly bulletin.
 For the latest information on people testing positive for COVID-19, read the results from our infection survey.

 Enter your postcode or interact with the map to see the number of deaths in an area.
 The size of the circle represents the number of deaths.

 Number of deaths due to COVID-19 in Middle Layer Super Output Areas, death registered between March 2020 and April 2021, England and Wales

 - Middle Layer Super Output Areas (MSOAs) are a small area statistical geography covering England and Wales.
 Each area has a similarly sized population (around 8,000 people on average) that remains stable over time.

 - MSOAs are not equivalent to entire towns or cities (they are much smaller).
 In total, there are 7,201 MSOAs across England and Wales.